alps-asd/app-state-diagram/README.md

 composer global exec asd {$alpsFile}
 ```

-This will generate the semantic descritpor's document HTML and the application state diagram SVG.
+This will generate the semantic descriptor's document HTML and the application state diagram SVG.

 ## Try demo output